sweattep/ancient_quotes/README.md

 >And if two factions among the believers should fight, then make settlement between the two.
 But if one of them oppresses the other, then fight against the one that oppresses

 >So let them laugh a little and weep much as recompense for what they used to earn.

+>How can he have kingship over us while we are more worthy of kingship than him and he has not been given any measure of wealth?